verrazzano/docs/content/en/docs/guides/migrate/install/dex/_index.md

    {{< /clipboard >}}

-1. Wait for the installation of dex to complete:
+1. Wait for the dex installation to complete.
    {{< clipboard >}}
    <div class="highlight">